Frequently Asked Questions FAQs

-- You can file a sexual harassment report with Judy Vanderburg, Director of the Office of Human Resources and Affirmative Action, who is Western Oregon University’s Title IX Coordinator (503-838-8490).
+- You can file a sexual harassment report with Heather Mercer, Interim Associate Vice President of Human Resources and Affirmative Action, who is Western Oregon University’s Title IX Coordinator (503-838-8963).

 - You can file an Anonymous Report.
 Unless you provide your name or the name of the alleged perpetrator, this information will only be used for the purpose of statistical reporting.

 An Advocate from Abby’s House can help talk you through your options and can accompany you through the process of accessing any of these reporting options.

 Even if you don’t want to file a police report, consider receiving medical attention from the Student Health and Counseling Center, West Valley Hospital (Dallas), Salem Hospital or Good Samaritan Hospital (Corvallis).
 A Sexual Assault Nurse Examiner (SANE) will help ensure that you are healthy, provide options to prevent pregnancy or sexually transmitted infections, and collect valuable evidence that may be useful in the future, even if you are unsure about pursuing legal action now.
 Physical evidence can only be collected up to 72 hours after an assault, but a survivor in Oregon has six years to decide whether to pursue a criminal case without DNA evidence and 12 years WITH DNA evidence (or six and 12 years respectively after one’s 18th birthday if the assault was unreported and took place prior to the survivor turning 18).